45+ Indiana Religious Sites

 347 N Buffalo St, Warsaw, IN

-The Biblical Gardens in Warsaw are open all year, from dawn to dusk, however, visits in April and May will give you the best view of bulbs on display.
-Each plant is labeled with a marker and more than one hundred plants are named in the bible.
+The Biblical Gardens in Warsaw are open from dawn to dusk all year.
+However, visits in April and May will give you the best view of the bulbs on display.
+Each plant is labeled with a marker, and more than one hundred plants are named in the Bible.
 Between May and September, guided tours are offered.

 2 Comments